akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### IOSources

-`StreamConverters.fromInputStream` now always fails the materialized value in case of failure.
+`StreamConverters.fromInputStream` and `StreamConverters.fromOutputStream` now always fails the materialized value in all failure cases.
 It is no longer required to both check the materialized value and the `Try[Done]` inside the @apidoc[IOResult].
 In case of an IO failure the exception will be @apidoc[IOOperationIncompleteException] instead of @apidoc[AbruptIOTerminationException].